cp3fr/flightmare/README.md

 ### Prerequisites

 The training is performed by loading a trajectory (or multiple) from CSV file(s) and then flying that trajectory (these trajectories) repeatedly.
-Some trajectories from the [AlphaPilot dataset](https://osf.io/gvdse/wiki/home/) are included in `dda-inputs.tar.gz`.
+Some trajectories from the [AlphaPilot dataset](https://osf.io/gvdse/wiki/home/) are included in `dda-inputs`, which will be stored on one of the RPG servers.
 Also included are checkpoints for the attention/gaze prediction models used by some of the implemented models that can be trained for DDA.

 These trajectories should be specified as absolute paths in the specification YAML file.
 In contrast, the output data is stored relative to the environment variable `DDA_ROOT`.
 An additional environment variable that should be set is `FLIGHTMARE_PATH`, which should point to the root of this repository.